Skip to content

 6. Click Next: Select and apply to repositories.

-7. Select existing repositories that should follow the new coding standard and click Save and apply standard.
+7. Select existing repositories that should follow the new coding standard and click Save and apply coding standard.

 Codacy will start using the new coding standard on the next analysis of each selected repository.